 Evolution: The changing nature of IT and Digital as a discipline

 Culture: Creating a culture of inclusion, innovation and exploration

-Impact: Technology as a driver of innovation, improvement and problem solving
+Impact: Technology as a driver of growth, innovation and improvement

 DIGIT has rapidly grown into the largest independent business technology community in Scotland.
 We run an extensive series of conferences focused on core areas of emerging Technology, Digital and IT.
 We also run Scotland's leading IT & Digital News Platform with over 100,000 page views per month.

 The events provide a unique platform for knowledge exchange, drawing stakeholders together to explore best practice, technological innovation and business outcomes.
 Our conferences attract a senior delegate following and have become renowned as an important forum for high-level networking.

 Gary GrawfordDirector of Group Technology & Transformation, AKQA